Big Business (1924 film)

 Big Business is a 1924 American short silent comedy film directed by Robert F. McGowan.
-It was the 22nd Our Gang short subject released.
+It was the 22nd Our Gang short subject to be released.

 Plot

 The gang starts up their own barbershop, giving the neighborhood kids haircuts that would not become popular for another sixty years.
 When they see Mickey in his Little Lord Fauntleroy outfit, they kidnap him and give him the works.
 Mickey then decides to join them in their enterprise.